synapticloop/documentr/README.md

         will be out put. e.g.: value="1" only h1, value="2" only h1 and h2.
   - toclinks - whether to display the table of contents as links, and insert links into the headers (default false)
-  - backtotop - this will generate a back to top link for each of the headers (e.g. h1, h2, h3 etc), the value is the text link (default 'top')
+  - tocbacktotop - this will generate a back to top link for each of the headers (e.g. h1, h2, h3 etc), the value is the text link (default 'top')